 Most people manage pain by popping pain killers, yet they don’t understand the detrimental impact it has on other organs within the body.
 There’s no point in solving one problem, only to create ten more.

 Stay away from the pharmaceutical pain killers unless you are absolutely desperate.
-Instead, solve your problem by consuming things that are all-round beneficial to your health.
+Instead, solve your problem by consuming things that are all-around beneficial to your health.

-Both a potent anti-inflammatory and pain killer, Turmeric is highly effective in many types of pain including muscle pain, headaches, prostate pain, Arthritis pain, and injury related pain as well as chronic diseases like Fibromyalgia, Rheumatoid Arthritis, and Multiple Sclerosis.
+Both a potent anti-inflammatory and pain killer, Turmeric has proven to be highly effective in treating many types of pain including muscle pain, headaches (1), and injury-related pain as well as chronic diseases like Fibromyalgia (2), Rheumatoid Arthritis (3), and Osteoarthritis (3).
 Turmeric can be added to your diet or taken in a dose of no more than half a teaspoon at a time.

 A lot of people are taking very high doses of turmeric and are unaware (due to lack of proper research) that this is quite dangerous.
 In the west, Turmeric is a new thing.
-In the east, its quite old.
+In the east, it’s quite old.
 Turmeric has been used for thousands of years in Ayurvedic Medicine and Ayurvedic doctors are well aware of the effects of overusing turmeric and believe me, you do not want to experience it.
-Use it safely!
-There are literally tons of research on Turmeric and its active ingredient “curcumin” proving is effectiveness in reducing pain and inflammation.
+Use it safely.
+There are literally tons of research on Turmeric and its active ingredient “curcumin” proving its efficacy in reducing pain and inflammation.

-A pain killer that is considered to be the best alternative to Aspirin, this herb has been used for all kinds of pain including headaches/migraines, lower back pain, muscle pain, menstrual cramps, Rheumatoid Arthritis, Osteoarthritis, and Gout.
-This herb may also assist in Fibromyalgia.
+A pain killer that is considered to be the best alternative to Aspirin, this herb has been clinically tested for treating various kinds of pain including headaches/migraines (4), lower back pain (5), and Osteoarthritis (6).
+This herb may also assist in Fibromyalgia (based on my experience).
 The key ingredient in White Willow Bark is “Salicin” which functions a lot like Aspirin.
 Just like Aspirin, White Willow Bark must be used with caution as it slows down blood clotting.

-When it comes to abdominal pain and menstrual cramps, ginger may be your best solution.
+When it comes to abdominal pain and menstrual cramps (dysmenorrhea), ginger may be your best solution (11).
 Ginger is not only a powerful anti-inflammatory and pain reliever but also a carminative-meaning it promotes the expulsion of gas/air within the digestive tract.
 This can relieve pressure in the abdominal organs including the uterus.
-Application of a paste of ginger can be used externally for treating muscular pain as well.
+Ginger is also exceptional for treating muscle pain, especially after exercise (12).
+Clinical trials have also demonstrated ginger’s potential for treating migraines (13, 14).

 Other Natural Pain killers